stevenarellano/stevenarellano/README.md

 ## Check out what I'm currently working on 🛰️

 -   [poker-hand](https://github.com/stevenarellano/poker-hand) - Rust microservice for finding out what poker hand you have.
 Part of a bigger web3 project for a decentralized poker platform.
+-   [terra-finder](https://github.com/stevenarellano/terra-finder) - A clone of terra finder that allows one to search terra accounts.

 ## Find me around the web at the following